shsagir/play-area-sync/docs/craft-3-upload-sftp.md

 ## Consider

 A downside of the SFTP workflow is, that you have keep both of your Craft environments in sync manually.
 Our [manage assets with rsync](/craft-3-assets-uni) is optional but still helpful for SFTP users.
-Also see our [Craft tuning guide](/craft-3-tuning) to truly master Craft on fortrabbit.

 ## Next steps